-The number of exceedances at Edgewater Beach was slightly higher than average likely due to higher-than-average rainfall events on the west side of the NEORSD service area during 2023.
-Table 6 presents total rainfall in inches during the past twelve years of recreational seasons (May 1st to October 31st) as measured at the Division Avenue (located near Edgewater Beach) and Easterly WWTP rain gauges (located near Euclid and Villa Angela Beaches and Euclid Creek).
-Total rainfall in 2023 was measured nearly 1.75 inches higher at Division Avenue during the recreational season as compared to 2022, while the rainfall was over a half inch lower at the Easterly WWTP rain gauge.
+Table 6 presents total rainfall in inches during the past thirteen years of recreational seasons (May 1st to October 31st) as measured at the Division Avenue (located near Edgewater Beach) and Easterly WWTP rain gauges (located near Euclid and Villa Angela Beaches and Euclid Creek).
+Total rainfall in 2024 was measured approximately 11 inches lower at the Division Avenue rain gauge and approximately 7.6 inches lower at the Easterly WWTP rain gauge compared to 2023.
+Total rainfall in 2024 was the lowest it has been at both rain gauges since 2017.